Mephies/TMTA20/README.md

 **General Conclusion:**

 -   **Test Cases: 12 created, 9 passed, 3 failed**
--   **Test Coverage: Approximately 85% of the in-scope requirements were covered.**
 -   **Uncovered Functionalities: Detailed performance testing was not conducted; some aspects of security testing were not covered.**
 -   **Product Impact: The bugs identified do not critically impact the product's launch but should be addressed promptly.**
 -   **Recommendations: It is recommended to fix the identified bugs before the product goes live.
 Further security and performance testing should be scheduled in future cycles.**
--   **Lessons Learned: Importance of early involvement in test planning for risk mitigation; need for better cross-browser and mobile device test strategies.**

 **This concludes the testing plan and execution summary for the Magento Demo Store.**